-Option 1: Configure Tableau Server to use an SSL certificate issued by a trusted CA (Certificate Authority)
+Option 1: Configure Tableau Server to use an SSL certificate issued by a trusted Certificate Authority

-- Configure Tableau Server to use an SSL certificate issued by an internal Certificate Authority.
+Option 2: Configure Tableau Server to use an SSL certificate issued by an internal Certificate Authority

-- Configure your mobile devices to trust that internal Certificate Authority.
-(This step isn't necessary if your IT department manages your mobile devices.)
+Configure your mobile devices to trust the internal Certificate Authority by adding its root certificate (Root CA) to each device.
+This step usually isn't necessary if your IT department manages your mobile devices.

 - Verify that the root certificate (Root CA) for the internal Certificate Authority is installed on the device.

 For more details about establishing trust, see Certificate Trust in the iOS Deployment Reference or this third-party information about Android certificates.

 If the certification path to Tableau Server is not trusted by either the iOS or Android operating system installed on the mobile device, the Tableau Mobile app will report that the device either lacks the proper security certificate, or the certificate is configured incorrectly.
 To provide a trusted path, a certificate chain file will need to be installed on Tableau Server.

 For Both Options: